mhinz/vim-halo/README.md

 Make the current line blink in a given interval using timers.
 Idea stolen from
 @[justinmk](https://github.com/justinmk).

+This could be used to visually highlight the cursor after jumping to a tag and similar situations.
+Be creative!

-Works with Neovim and Vim with the `+timers` feature compiled in.
+_Works with Neovim and Vim with the `+timers` feature compiled in._

 ## To be done